-Notwithstanding KRS 15.470, the Governor's budget includes restricted funds in fiscal year 2022 for a \$4,600 training incentive stipend and an amount equal to the required employer's contribution of the supplement to the defined benefit plan to which the officer belongs for School Security Officers.
+Notwithstanding KRS 15.470, the Executive Budget includes Restricted Funds for a \$4,600 training incentive stipend and an amount equal to the required employer's contribution of the supplement to the defined benefit plan to which the officer belongs for School Security Officers.
 Each eligible peace officer must meet the requirements of Peace Officer Professional Standards Act training.
-The stipend payments are provided from the Kentucky Law Enforcement Foundation Program Fund (KLEFPF) to approximately 8,000 certified peace officers in the amount of \$55,780,900 in fiscal year 2022.
+The stipend payments are provided from the Kentucky Law Enforcement Foundation Program Fund (KLEFPF) to approximately 8,000 certified peace officers in the amount of \$56,370,300 in fiscal year 2021 and approximately 8,100 certified peace officers in the amount of \$58,297,800 in fiscal year 2022.